jbonett/thermal-comfort-tflite/readme.md

-# Welcome to Comfort Monitor ##
+# Welcome to Comfort Monitor

-Author : Jonathan Bonett
-Created date : 2021-07-07 19:00:00
-Modify date  :  2021-07-07 19:00:00
-Description :  Thermal Comfort Model using Arduino Microcontroller and Tensorflow Lite, Web Interface connects to the device via BLE.

 ## Introduction
 The project has been created to predict the comfort level of an indoor area based on it's Temperature and Humidity.